joebew42/joebew42.github.io/notes/20150925PartIII_TDDbyexample.md

 that is unlikely to be invoked?
 Invoke it anyway with a special case that  will throws the exception.
 What about the odd conditions?
 Do you want to test them, too? _Only if you want them to work_.

+# Green Bar Patterns

+- **Fake It**
+Implementation will emerge by removing duplication.

+- **Triangulate**
+Use this only where you are unsure about the implementation.

+- **Obvious Implementation**
+If you are confident about the implementation, just write it.

+- **One to Many**
+How to deal with implementation that works with collections of objects ?
+Implement it without the collections first; Then make it work with a collections.